It wasn’t always like this

-We were attending a birthday skating party at our local rink when she noticed a rather forlorn looking pay phone sitting against a wall in the parking lot.
+We were attending a skating party at our local rink when she noticed a rather forlorn looking pay phone sitting against a wall in the parking lot.
 I glanced over it without really seeing it, but for her it became one of the highlights of our visit.
-She’s never really seen, or at least noticed, one in person, and the archaic communication device was quite the novelty.
+She’s never seen one in person, and the archaic communication device was quite the novelty item for her.

 It’s easy to forget how things used to be before the advent of the smart device and Apple’s revolutionary iPhone, even for those of us who came of age before the mobile revolution.

-The handheld computers we carry with us have become so ubiquitous and have changed so many aspects of daily life that it takes a moment to understand the impact. iPhone and Android devices have rewritten the internet, the recording industry, the film industry, retail shopping, and all aspects of interpersonal communication.
+The handheld computers we carry with us have become so ubiquitous and have impacted our daily lives in an utterly pervasive way. iPhone and Android devices have rewritten the internet, the recording industry, the film industry, retail shopping, and all aspects of interpersonal communication.

-Supporting a great mobile experience is no longer a point of differentiation, its mandatory, and all trends indicate that people want to make increasingly complex purchases the same way they buy apps, music, transportation, or take-out.
+Supporting a great mobile experience is no longer a point of differentiation for businesses, it’s mandatory.
+Furthermore, all trends indicate that people want to make increasingly complex purchases the same way they buy apps, music, transportation, or take-out.

 It’s a wireless world and the mobile revolution in insurance and benefits has arrived.
 Get ready for Insurance Untethered.